data-science-competitions/template.project/README.md

   - Make the data available for query.

 The template provides skeletons for `Ingest`, `Prepare` and `Store` interfaces.
-In addition, the template includes a data flow demonstration that implements all three interfaces with a toy dataset.
+In addition, the template includes a toy example which demonstrates the data flow between all three interfaces.

 ``` r
 ingest_interface <- Ingest$new(path = tempdir())